Skip to main content

 Written by Jørgen Wigum Lurvik

-The Video Scroll feature lets you add a video that plays as users scroll down your webpage.
-It’s a great way to make your site more engaging and visually dynamic.
+The Video Scroll feature is a dynamic tool that adds a video to your page that plays as a user scrolls.
+It's a great way to make your website more engaging and visually dynamic.
 You can use it as a standalone section or embed it within other sections.

 Adding Video Scroll in Vev